Garretts' Dobermans .com

 Garrett child with Pat George's Dobes

-Here is a letter written by Pat which demonstrates the type of care her pups get:
+Letter written by Pat demonstrating care given to her pups get:

 "The first week, we constantly check on the pups to see that each one is getting their fair share of mother's milk.
 During the first few weeks, no one will get to see the pups to avoid exposing them to harmful germs, etc. When the pups are 4 weeks old, we then allow interested owners to see them.